alvaro-cuesta/townsclipper/README.md

                                 FROM = bits

       --strict-in-alphabet    Error on unexpected input characters
                                 FROM = clip            base64url characters
+                                FROM = bits            0/1 characters
 ```

 You can also use it locally without `-g` or `global`, but you'll have to run it in that specific